There are certain things in life that just go together.

 There are tons of ways that this has played out over the years.

-Others seem to come out of thin air and don’t seem to have a link between each other.
-For example, optical brand Warby Parker and fast-food chain Arby’s.
+Others seem to come out of thin air and don’t seem to have a link with each other.
+For example, the optical brand Warby Parker and fast-food chain Arby’s.

 In some instances, co-branding is simply when a celebrity with a huge brand platform links their audience with loyal buyers of a product, such as what Kylie Jenner did with Pepsi.